Precourse instructions

 - Save and close the config file

-- Click again on the green or blue button in the bottom left corner
+- Click again on the

-.
+Connect to Host..., and thensib_course_remote.
 You will be asked which operating system is used on the remote.
 ChooseLinux

 Video tutorial

-If you are not working with VScode
+If you are not working with VS Code

-If you are not working with VScode, you can login to the remote server with the following command in a terminal:
+If you are not working with VS Code, you can login to the remote server with the following command in a terminal:

 ssh -i key_username.pem username@52.57.40.7